ndc-rkevans/mediawiki-extensions-PageForms/README.md

 ## About

-Page Forms is an extension to MediaWiki that aäällows for the creation of forms that can be used to create and edit pages.
+Page Forms is an extension to MediaWiki that allows for the creation of forms that can be used to create and edit pages.
 It can work by itself, or in conjuction with two other extensions that both handle the storage of data: Cargo and Semantic MediaWiki.